ZeJackOfSpades/POO_DS1/README.md

 # POO_DS1

 [![Build Status](https://travis-ci.com/ZeJackOfSpades/POO_DS1.svg?branch=master)](https://travis-ci.com/ZeJackOfSpades/POO_DS1)
-This is the first Exams of POO course made by @ZeJackOfSpades AKA Jacques MONNIER also known as Jacques MONNIER.
+This is the first Exams of POO course made by @ZeJackOfSpades also known as Jacques MONNIER.

 # Tree view
 This is the tree view of the project